single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-angularjs.md

 In single-spa, it's encouraged to split microfrontends by route.
 During the migration/transition period, you may need to have the legacy angularjs application always active to show navigation menus, even for routes that are controlled by new microfrontends.

+It's recommended to create new microfrontends via the [single-spa CLI](/docs/create-single-spa).

 1. Add a new call to `registerApplication()` to your index.html file.
 ```js
 window.singleSpa.registerApplication({